WxProg/D-D-s-Snacks-LLC/README.md

 ## Conclusion

-This project aims to demonstrate our commitment to using technology to enhance our customer's shopping experience at D&D's Snacks LLC.
-We value quality, dedication, and innovation.
-We hope potential employers see the effort and skill set that has been poured into this project.
-Stay tuned for more updates, and thank you for checking out our project!
+This project aims to demonstrate my commitment to using technology to enhance my customer's shopping experience at D&D's Snacks LLC.
+I value quality, dedication, and innovation.
+I hope potential employers see the effort and skill set that has been poured into this project.
+Stay tuned for more updates, and thank you for checking out my project!

 ---